Released: 1st November 1999

 Chart run: 1-4-7-14-23-29-42-39-35-39-54-65-60-61-71-X-61-68

-So, we’re going to be brutally honest when we talk about this song.
-There was nowhere to hide with the vocals in Lift Me Up; the song exposes some of the limitations that Geri had been able to conceal – to a certain extent – with bravado and her unique brand of speak-singing.
-No such techniques were employed here.
-This was Geri Halliwell fully committing to being more than a pop star.
+Nobody was ever under any illusions about the limitations of Geri Halliwell‘s voice when she launched a solo career.
+However, she’d been able to compensate – to a certain extent – for that with bravado and a brand of speak-singing on earlier singles Look At Me and Mi Chico Latino.
+On Lift Me Up, though, there’s absolutely nowhere to hide, nor any attempt to.
+This is Geri Halliwell fully committing to being more than a pop star.
 Here, for better or for worse, she was showcasing herself as a singer.
-And while we’ll try not to linger on how successful her endeavour is in that regard, what we will say is that we cannot fault her commitment to the cause.
+And if nothing else at all, there is no faulting her commitment to the cause.
 There is a lot to like in Lift Me Up, and for all that it lacks in technique, the song more than makes up for with effort and a whole lot of heart.

 Sensibly, Geri Halliwell doesn’t try to cut her teeth on a subtle, nuanced ballad.
 This is a safe – or at least contingency planned – approach to balladry; it throws up few surprises and has a chorus that is sufficiently big enough to accommodate bellowing if required (indeed, at times it comes perilously close).
 However, the most immediately apparent wobbles are during the verses.
-Geri has a distinctively husky tone in her lower register, but it’s also the point at which she sounds least in control.
-The early: “It’s a wonder, baby like you and I; all the colours of the rainbow, going somewhere, baby like you and I” is a somewhat futile exercise in searching precariously for the right note – or simply plumping for one that is flat as a pancake.
-Yet, we’ve come to love Lift Me Up in that respect.
-It feels like the sort of raw performance usually heard only by the producers before they master the track.
+Geri Halliwell has a distinctively husky tone in her lower register, but it’s also the point at which she sounds least in control.
+The early: “It’s a wonder, baby like you and I, all the colours of the rainbow, going somewhere, baby like you and I”, is a somewhat futile exercise in searching precariously for the right note.
+Yet, that does make Lift Me Up feel like the sort of raw performance usually heard only by the producers before they master the track.
 This is Geri Halliwell as herself, doing what she loves.
 No smoke and mirrors, and no pretence that she’s something she isn’t.
 What other pop star at the time would expose themselves in such an honest way?

-The saving grace – for Geri and the song – is the sweeping chorus, which immediately banishes any doubts one might have had when it delivers precisely what it promises.
-You can say what you like about Geri Halliwell, but there is no doubt that she understood ‘90s pop music, even where her ambition slightly outpaced her ability.
-That’s certainly not an issue with the chorus though.
-It’s fascinating because you can hear the song moving into a more comfortable tone during the pre-chorus: “It’s gonna be alright, but when my sky clouds over…” and it’s from here that Geri gives a much more assured performance, which is terrifically uplifting.
+The saving grace – for Geri Halliwell and the song – is the sweeping chorus, which immediately banishes any doubts one might have had when it delivers precisely what it promises.
+You can say what you like about her, but there is no doubt she understood ‘90s pop music, even where the ambition is slightly outpaced by ability.
+That’s certainly not an issue with the chorus, though.
+It’s fascinating because you can hear the song moving into a more comfortable tone during the pre-chorus: “It’s gonna be alright, but when my sky clouds over…” and it’s from here that Geri Halliwell gives a much more assured performance, which is terrifically uplifting.

-The vocals are rather smartly layered so that Geri is essentially warbling over herself.
-With the assistance of some backing singers, of course.
-Although the focal point of the chorus is the recitals of: “Lift me up / Show me love”, etc. it’s the latter half of each line where you can hear Geri testing her voice a little more and stretching the melody.
-We’re rather fond of her efforts here, even if it makes perfect sense that much of it is masked by the main hook in the foreground.
+The vocals are rather smartly layered so that Geri Halliwell is essentially singing over herself.
+With the assistance of some backing vocalists, of course.
+Although the focal point of the chorus is the recitals of: “Lift me up / Show me love”, etc. it’s the latter half of each line where you can hear Geri Halliwell testing her voice a little more and stretching the melody.
 Like Look At Me and Bag It Up, the song is simply – but expertly – crafted around opposing statements: “Take me up…when the sun is going down / Talk me down…when I’m flying way up high”.
 Tender balladry might not be Geri Halliwell’s traditional territory, but lyrically it’s very much on-brand with Schizophonic and incredibly pretty writing.

-If further proof were needed that she was utterly fearless at this point in her career, then Lift Me Up concludes with a key-change.
+If further proof were needed that she was utterly fearless at this point in her career, then Lift Me Up concludes with a key change.
 It’s enough to leave even the most ardent fan completely agog as Geri Halliwell has her very own Icarus moment and flies just a bit too close to the sun.
 It’s a soaring climax, make no mistake.
-Perhaps we’re harsh, and the intention was always to propel the song into a key that sounds genuinely painful to sing in.
-Geri’s commitment is unrelenting, of course.
-But we certainly hope she gargled saltwater immediately afterwards because that is a sore throat waiting to happen.
+And perhaps the intention was always to propel the song into a key that sounds genuinely painful to sing in.

-It would be remiss of us to pretend that Lift Me Up isn’t a flawed pop song.
-But we’re very fond of this single because of those flaws, not in spite of them.
-It’s the wobbles – and occasional difficulties – that stop the track from being a run-of-the-mill pop ballad, which is quite fitting because Geri Halliwell was anything but a run-of-the-mill pop star.
+It would be remiss to pretend that Lift Me Up isn’t a flawed pop song.
+But ultimately the song is what it is because of those flaws, not in spite of them.
+The wobbles – and occasional difficulties – are what stop the track from being a run-of-the-mill pop ballad, which is quite fitting because Geri Halliwell was anything but a run-of-the-mill pop star.